emonhossainraihan/Notes/authentication.md

 `Physical layer`(Physical network hardware)>`Data link layer`(Network-specific link interface)>`Network layer`(IP)>`Transport layer`(TCP)>`Application layer`(HTTP) <br> that's mean in networking terms, the HTTP protocol is layered over TCP.
 HTTP uses TCP to transport its message data.
 Beware that Telnet mimics HTTP clients well but doesn’t work well as a server.
 - **Proxies:** HTTP intermediaries that sit between a client and a server, receiving all of the client’s HTTP requests and relaying the requests to the server (perhaps after modifying the requests).
 These applications act as a proxy for the user, accessing the server on the user’s behalf.
 Proxies can also filter requests and responses.
 - **Caches:** A web cache or caching proxy is a special type of HTTP proxy server that keeps copies of popular documents that pass through the proxy.
 The next client requesting the same document can be served from the cache’s personal copy.
+- Web server and web proxy messages have the same syntax, with one exception. we need to send partial URIs to servers, and full URIs to proxies.
+Proxies can serve as access-control devices.
+HTTP defines a mechanism called proxy authentication that blocks requests for content until the user provides valid access-permission credentials to the proxy.

 | Code Range | Response Meaning                                                                                                                              |
 | --------- | ------------------------------------------------------------------------------------------------------------------------------------------ |